tobiaslins/jazz/.changeset/orange-ghosts-hug.md

 "jazz-tools": patch
 ---

-Inspector now show the CoID of list items and handle correctly unavailable items
+Inspector now shows the CoID of list items and handles unavailable items correctly